gestylinaga/Notes/docs/atbswp6.md

 '' in 'spam'
 # returns: True

-'cats' no in 'cats and dogs'
+'cats' not in 'cats and dogs'
 # returns: False
 ```
 Note that these expressions test if the **exact** string, case-sensitive, is found within the